LukeChannings/component-library-example/README.markdown

 This is an example project with two components:

-- **example-component-library**: a toy component library with two atomic components: Button and Checkbox.
+- **component-library**: a toy component library with two atomic components: Button and Checkbox.
 It uses TypeScript, React, and CSS Modules, and it's compiled into tree-shakable ESM, with TypeScript definitions and source maps in the distribution.
 - **example-consumer**: A minimal React app, compiled with Webpack, and configured so that only the components you use end up in your production bundle.

 ## Structure